Holiday Village Mall

 Holiday Village Mall is a two leveled shopping mall located in Great Falls, Montana, United States.
 The shopping center opened in November 1959 with Albertsons as an anchor store.
 The mall was expanded into an enclosed shopping mall between 1962 and 1967.
-Today, the mall is anchored by Big Lots, Harbor Freight Tools, Hobby Lobby, JCPenney, PetSmart, Ross Dress for Less, and Scheels.
+Today, the mall is anchored by Harbor Freight Tools, Hobby Lobby, JCPenney, PetSmart, Ross Dress for Less, and Scheels.